Debt Free Journey

 The Math: $10,000 in 12 Months

 Let us break the number down so it stops feeling scary.
-To clear $10,000 in 12 months, you need to free up about:
+To clear $10,000 in 12 months, you divide the total by 12, which comes to about $834 a month.
+Slice it smaller and the daily number becomes almost friendly.

-Seeing it as $28 a day feels far more doable than $10,000 as one giant lump.
+Seeing $28 a day instead of $10,000 changes everything.
+That is one restaurant lunch and a couple of coffees.
+When you frame the goal in daily and weekly chunks, your brain stops panicking and starts problem-solving.
 Your job for the next year is simply to find that daily gap, through a mix of cutting costs and adding income.
 You rarely need to find all of it from one source.

 Step 1: Know Your Exact Number